Alcsút Palace: History

 The house was regularly used by the family as a summer residence between 1827 and 1944.
 Each of the residents, starting with Palatine Joseph, as well as his successors, left their mark on the house.
 Over the decades, the palace has housed a valuable picture gallery, numerous works of art and furniture from a wide variety of epochs.

 Archduchess Clothilde died at the palace in 1927.

 The Alcsút palace and estate remained property of the Habsburg family until the end of the Second World War.
 In 1944, the family was forced to leave the castle.
 First, the children went to Germany in October 1944.
 The last owner, Archduke Joseph Francis and his wife, stayed the longest, leaving the palace on 19 December 1944, shortly before the Red Army invaded.
 On 23 December 1944, the house was occupied by the Red Army.
 After that, the locals plundered the palace and the valuable inventory was completely lost.

 After the Russian occupation of Hungary in 1945, the palace became a Red Army command post.
 During this time, the main house caught fire and burned out completely, with the valuable family archive also being burned.
 With the knowledge of the then communist authorities, the local residents stole the usable building material from the ruins in the second half of the 1940s.

 In February 1951, the entire palace ruin was demolished, with the exception of the main facade, which is still visible today.
 Only the entrance (portico) decorated with columns has survived from the palace remains.
 The palace chapel is a separate building and was also badly damaged.
 Restoration work only started thirty years later, but it was carried out unprofessionally.
 A lot of what could have been saved was lost as a result.

+The former model farm Hatvanpuszta of the estate is now owned by the family of Viktor Orbán, Hungary’s Prime Minister.